-Our acquisition AmberLeaf Partners, Inc. may not provide us with the long-term business advantages that we expected which may result in the slower growth of our business and reduced operating margins.
+Our acquisition AmberLeaf Partners, Inc. may not provide us with the long-term business advantages that we expected, which may result in the slower growth of our business and reduced operating margins.

-Our October 1, 2020 acquisition of AmberLeaf Partners, Inc., and the purchase prices of such acquisitions, were based on a series of long-term assumptions and estimates.
-There can be no assurance that these long-term expectations will be completely realized and could result in a material adverse effect on our business, operating results and financial condition.
+Our October 1, 2020 acquisition of AmberLeaf Partners, Inc., and the purchase price of such acquisition, was based on a variety of assumptions and estimates.
+Certain of these assumptions have not been realized, and there can be no assurance that our long-term expectations for this acquisition will be completely realized.
+The failure to derive the expected benefits from our acquisition of AmberLeaf Partners, Inc. could result in lower than expected revenues and profitability from our Data and Analytics Services segment and could result in a material adverse effect on our business, operating results and financial condition.